TD Cash Card Review

 What we don't like

 Groceries purchased at superstores or warehouse clubs “may” only earn 1% cash back.
 (Legal hedging courtesy of TD, although it’s stated more definitively as “will” in the fine print.)
 FWIW: The reluctance to reward consumables purchased at big-box stores isn’t unique to TD.
-Most rewards cards diss warehouse clubs and superstores.
+Most rewards cards diss warehouse clubs and superstores in the same way.

-We’d like to see a default cashback rate that’s higher than the 1% you’ll earn on anything that’s not food-related.
+We’d like to see a default cashback rate that’s higher than the 1% you’ll earn on purchases outside of a cardholder's chosen bonus categories.
 While we’re putting in requests, we’d also like world peace, homes for all shelter dogs and better hair when in humid climates.
+This is why I recommend pairing any tiered-rate rewards card with a 2% cash back on everything card to use on non-bonus spending categories.

 The 3% foreign transaction fee isn’t really going to boost international relations.
 Best to ground this card during your overseas travel.